urbanplatform/django-keycloak-auth/README.md

 ## Keycloak users synchronization

-The management command `sync_keycloak_users` must be ran periodically.
-In order to remove from the local users the ones that are no longer available at keycloak.
-This command can be called using the task named `sync_users_with_keycloak`, using celery.
-Fot that you just need to:
+The management command `sync_keycloak_users` must be ran periodically, in order to remove from the users no longer available at Keycloak from the local users.
+This command can be called using the task named `sync_users_with_keycloak`, using Celery.
+Fot that, you just need to:

-* Add the task to the `CELERY_BEAT_SCHEDULE` ìns Django settings:
+* Add the task to the `CELERY_BEAT_SCHEDULE` ìn the Django project's settings:

   ```python
   CELERY_BEAT_SCHEDULE = {